 31-18

-This photograph of an iris is from 2015—my college years—a time when I was developing techniques for what has since been referred to as a "hyper-realistic" editing style.
-I’d probably tend to disagree, but then again it’s important to stick with things that work well under pressure.
+This photograph of an iris is from 2015 when I was in college and developing techniques for a sort of "hyper-realistic" editing style.
+I’d probably tend to disagree with being stuck in a box, but then again it’s important to stick with things that work well under pressure.

-My dad taught me that a good photograph starts with a sharp focus.
-This simple lesson led to a rather obsessive technique: I’d open the lens aperture all the way, use the digital preview at 10x magnification, and manually find the sharpest possible point.
+My dad taught me that a good photograph starts with a sharp focus and so to make that happen I’d open the lens aperture all the way (this photo was probably taken with a 50mm f/1.4) and then use my DSLR’s digital preview at 10x magnification.
+I’d manually find the sharpest point in that 10x box.
 It was an awkward, painstaking process, but at the time it felt good to be right on one irrefutable thing, consistently.
 And when it did work, I'd manipulate color and clarity, somewhat vaingloriously.

 Digital Wallpaper